wlads/reefpoints/source/posts/2015-03-26-bringing-ember-to-the-desktop-part1.md

 also invoke Node modules all within the browser, then package it up as a Mac OS X application or Windows `exe` file when you're ready to distribute.

+_Screenshot from a [demo](https://github.com/brzpegasus/ember-nw-markdown) app:_
 ![screenshot](https://cloud.githubusercontent.com/assets/1691398/6768192/536a6fde-d033-11e4-9375-e2f506c1c8c7.png)

+At DockYard, we recently had the opportunity to work with this technology for a really exciting client project.
+I wish I could speak more of the project itself, but for now, I'll just provide an introduction to NW.js and Ember.

 ## Getting Started